 A. Alternate Format Textbooks

-- Requests to provide text in alternate formats (recorded, digital, Braille, etc.) have increased significantly in the last few years as technology has made alternate format text a more readily achievable solution for students with print disabilities.
-Disabled Student Support Services will make every effort to provide text in alternate format in a timely manner, but advance notice is absolutely essential.
+- Requests to provide text in alternate formats (audio, digital, Braille, etc.) have increased significantly in the last few years as technology has made alternate format text a more readily achievable solution for students with print disabilities.
+Student Disability Services will make every effort to provide text in alternate format in a timely manner, but advance notice is absolutely essential.

 - Alternate Text Policies